zalando/postgres-operator/docs/reference/cluster_manifest.md

   patroni `maximum_lag_on_failover` parameter value, optional.
 The default is set by the Spilo docker image.
 Optional.

+* **replication_slots**
+  permanent replication slots that Patroni preserves after failover by re-creating them on the new primary immediately after doing a promote.
+Slots could be reconfigured with the help of `patronictl edit-config`.
+It is the responsibility of a user to avoid clashes in names between replication slots automatically created by Patroni for cluster members and permanent replication slots.
+Optional.

 ## Postgres container resources

 Those parameters define [CPU and memory requests and